Lottery winnings and divorce: do ex-spouses have to share?

 There is no legal requirement to tell your spouse if you win the lottery during the course of your marriage.
 However, during a divorce, all assets including lottery winnings must be declared so that they can be considered as part of the financial proceedings.

 Do you have to share your lottery winnings with an ex-spouse?

 As more and more people take part in lotteries and prize draws, it is inevitable that many of those who win will either be or become, involved in a divorce – hopefully not as a result of the lottery winnings!

-In a recent case, the High Court held that, where one party to a marriage wins the lottery, the other will not share in those winnings unless they were acting together in the ticket’s purchase – in other words they were effectively acting as a syndicate – or unless the proceeds are invested in joint assets or property such as the matrimonial home.
+In a landmark case, the High Court held that, where one party to a marriage wins the lottery, the other will not share in those winnings unless they were acting together in the ticket’s purchase – in other words they were effectively acting as a syndicate – or unless the proceeds are invested in joint assets or property such as the matrimonial home.

 The couple had been living in a Council house when his wife won the money without her husband’s knowledge more than 10 years ago.
 The Judge found that the wife had been playing the National Lottery, without her husband’s knowledge, from her own earned income and thus the starting point was that the lottery prize of £500,000 was ‘non-matrimonial money’.
 However, the wife then used some of the money to purchase what became the new family home.
 In doing so, she converted that part of her non-matrimonial asset into matrimonial property.